davidjbradshaw/iframe-resizer/README.md

 The code supports resizing the iframe when the browser window changes size or the content of the iframe changes.
 For this to work you need to set one of the dimensions to a percentage and tell the plugin only to update the other dimension.
 Normally you would set the width to 100% and have the height scale to fit the content.

-To set the plugin up for this create a basic iframe tag with the following options.
+To set the library up for this create a basic iframe tag with the following options.

 	<iframe src="http://anotherdomain.com/frame.content.html" width="100%" scrolling="no"></iframe>

 Note that scrolling is set to 'no', as older versions of IE don't allow this to be turned off in code and can just slightly add a bit of extra space to the bottom of the content that it doesn't report when it returns the height.

-Next we initialize the plugin on the page hosting file for our iframe.
+Next we initialise the plugin on the page hosting file for our iframe.
 This example shows all the default options and the values returned to the callback function.

 	$('iframe').iFrameSizer({
 		log: false,